ch-stark/argocdpoliciesblog/blog.md

     - you can invoke Ansible-Jobs from Policies so you could only invoke Ansible from critical policies
     - you could use the previously discussed `evaluationInterval` to trigger an Ansible Job at a regular basis.

-13. Policies can be used to check for `expired` Certificates in different namespaces.
-    Please review the following example where a violation will be created if a certificate is valid for less than 100 hours:
+13. Policies can be used to check for `expired` Certificates in different namespaces Please review the following example where a violation will be created if a certificate is valid for less than 100 hours:

    ```